 What is ADHD?

-ADHD (Attention Deficit Hyperactivity Disorder) is a complex condition and a form of neurodivergence, meaning that people who identify as neurodivergent have brains that develop or process information differently from others.
+ADHD (Attention Deficit Hyperactivity Disorder) is a neurodevelopmental condition that is characterised by traits of inattention, hyperactivity, and impulsivity, as ADHD brains process information differently from others.

 There are three distinct subtypes of ADHD:

-• Inattentive – difficulty with focus, gets distracted easily and struggles with organisation.
+• Inattentive – difficulty with focus, gets distracted easily and struggles with organisation, following instructions and staying focused.

-• Hyperactive/ Impulsive – difficulty staying still and impulsive actions.
+• Hyperactive/ Impulsive – difficulty staying still, fidgeting, talking excessively, interrupting others and impulsive actions.

 What are the Signs of ADHD?

-If your child has ADHD, they may show signs of inattention, hyperactivity and impulsiveness, although some may only experience one of these traits.
+If your child has ADHD, they may show signs of inattention, hyperactivity and impulsiveness.
+Not every child may experience all of these traits and they may show more signs of some symptoms than others.

 Signs of inattention: